-RAM Trucks USA has dropped the covers on its HEMI-powered 1500 TRX, with RAM Australia eager for it to arrive as the flagship offering of the 1500 range.
+RAM Trucks USA dropped the covers on its HEMI-powered 1500 TRX in 2020, with RAM Australia saying at the time it was eager for it to arrive as the flagship offering of the 1500 range.

 The HEMI V8 giving the TRX the title of "most powerful mass-produced truck in the world" is the venerable supercharged 6.2-litre offering rated at 523kW and 881Nm and said to help the TRX hit 60mph (97km/h) from zero in just 4.5 seconds.
 The HEMI runs through a TorqueFlite 8HP95 eight-speed automatic transmission.